MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 **Resolution**

 If you receive one of these messages it means that your IT administrator is using Microsoft Intune or requires you to sign in securely using an authenticator app, but your device configuration is blocking the Power Apps mobile app from launching the authenticator app installed on your device.
 Microsoft authenticator apps are Authenticator and Company Portal.
 Your company may also use a third-party authenticator app.
-If you are unsure, ask your IT administrator which authenticator app you should be using and then follow the instructions below.
+If you're not sure, ask your IT administrator which authenticator app you should be using and then follow the instructions below.

  > [!NOTE]
  > Power Apps requires a valid license to sign in.
 For more information, see [Licensing overview](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus).